hackclub/muse/README.md

 a4+++
 ```

-or shorten them with a "-" after:
+or shorten them by appending a `-`:

 ```
 a4-